Sift the flour, cocoa powder, salt, baking soda and baking powder into a large bow then whisk together and set aside.

 Switch to a paddle attachment and while the mixture is running on low, add tablespoon sized dollops of room temperature butter making sure to let the butter incorporate before you add the next piece.

-Once all the butter is incorporated, go ahead and add the vanilla extract and Bailey's.
+Once all the butter is incorporated, go ahead and add the vanilla extract.
 You can transfer it to a piping bag or to a ziplock bag to store in the refrigerator or freezer.